-Warning: If you’re struggling through a cold northern winter, the pictures in this gallery may offend you.
+Warning: If you’re struggling through a cold northern winter, the pictures in this post may offend you.
 Or they may help you daydream your way through the next blizzard.

 From Malaysia, we headed north to Thailand, hopping from island to island in the Andaman Sea like birds (by plane and boat), never setting foot on the mainland.
 Our first stop was Koh Lipe (koh means island in Thai).
 It’s a small but rapidly developing island with beautiful beaches of white powdery sand.